 What I've always loved most is helping others define their careers.

 It kills me to see talented people stagnate, shy away from opportunities, and let work take over their lives.
-Too often, capable people (particularly women) feel the need to play by others’ nonsensical rules—or take themselves out of the game entirely.
+Too often, capable people feel the need to play by others’ nonsensical rules—or take themselves out of the game entirely.

 Let’s make your own rules.

 Prior to becoming a coach, I had a successful 20-year corporate career leading organizations through transformational change.

 I started my career in Organizational Change Management at Accenture, then moved to Citibank, where I rose through the ranks to become a Director.

 (I threw in a brief yet impactful semester at Parsons School of Design to keep things interesting.)

 I've made quite a few of my own career pivots.

 At Citi, I worked first in HR Shared Services then Anti-Money Laundering.